 Polo is on from May – September and visitors are most welcome to come watch.
 If you aren’t sure about the rules, why not visit our Polo Explained page for more details.

-The Club has 6 boarded polo grounds, a number of stick and ball areas, a polo pit and indoor riding school.
+The Club has 6 boarded polo grounds, a number of stick and ball areas, a polo pit, indoor riding school and newly installed Equus Design & Build Outdoor Arena.
 The grounds are free draining and playable in the very wettest conditions.

-The Clubhouse has comfortable changing rooms and a relaxed bar area where players and members can relax.
+The Clubhouse has comfortable changing rooms and a bar area where players and members can relax.

 The Club offers livery, stabling and schooling as well as the opportunity for riders to hire ponies for lessons and County polo.
 Courses are run for the Pony Club and schools and as soon as possible children are integrated into adult polo.

-Riding and polo tuition from Hurlingham Polo Association Approved coaches is available thoughout the year for anyone wanting to learn or improve their skills.
+Riding and polo tuition from Hurlingham Polo Association Approved coaches is available throughout the year for anyone wanting to learn or improve their skills.